Undergraduate Research Opportunities

 More than likely, if you conduct research you will be presenting your findings either orally or in poster format.
 Being able to convey scientific to the general public as well as other scientists is a highly valuable skill.

-The process of finding a research project, including a thesis advisors, involves many steps as outlined below.
-The Undergraduate Research Coordinator is there to help you along the way!
+The process of finding a research project, including a thesis advisor, involves many steps as outlined below:

 1. Choose one or more broad areas in which you are interested.
 As an undergraduate it is important to maintain a broad perspective.
 Defining too narrow an area of research interest will considerably limit your options.
 For example, diabetes is relatively broad whereas finding someone who studies the effects of diabetes on the cardiovascular system would greatly restrict your possible choices.